 Technology is at the core of most businesses.
-There is the technology that is used to run the business such as computers, points of sale, and networks.
-There is also the provision of a technology-related service to customers, professionals are required to keep computers running smoothly.
+There is the technology that is used to run a business, such as computers, points of sale, and networks.
+There is also the provision of a technology-related service to customers, and professionals are required to keep computers running smoothly.
 For many companies, this means employing information technology specialists.

 “Information technology specialist” is a broad job title that encompasses many different industries.
 Professionals in this field manage software, hardware, and networks.
 Roles can include providing support to customers or maintaining those systems within a company.
 Necessary qualities include strong listening skills, the ability to solve problems quickly, decision-making skills, the capacity to multitask, and a strong understanding of computer systems.

-As this can often be an entry-level career the pay can be lower than in more specialized roles.
-According to PayScale (2020), on average an IT specialist can expect to earn $56,806 per year.
-However, network and computer systems administrators earn $82,050 per year, according to the Bureau of Labor Statistics (BLS 2019).
+As this can often be an entry-level career, the pay can be lower than in more specialized roles.
+According to PayScale (2020), an IT specialist can expect to earn $57,950 per year on average.
+However, network and computer systems administrators earn an average of $89,460 per year, according to the Bureau of Labor Statistics (BLS May 2020).

 Keep reading to learn the steps required to become an IT specialist.